 You may already have legal insurance under existing health or home insurance policy.
 But, if not, your solicitor can give you information about After the Event insurance policies.
 ATE policies will protect you if your claim is not successful and you have to pay your opponent’s legal fees.

 If you win your claim, your opponent will pay the agreed amount of compensation.
 In addition, they will also pay your lawyer’s fees.
 That will also include any incidental costs like independent medical reports and court fees.

-You don’t have to pay your lawyer’s fees whether you win or lose.
+With a CFA, you don’t pay your lawyer’s fees whether you win or lose.
 If your claim is successful, then you will pay them a success fee.
 We’ll discuss this amount at the start of your application: it can’t be more than 25% of your compensation payment.